De Lima hopes to join Senate discussions

 De Lima, who has been detained at the Philippine National Police Custodial Center in Camp Crame, Quezon City over drug charges, said her legal team was studying legal options for her to be allowed to attend the Senate sessions.

 Even after her arrest and detention in February this year, the senator continued to file bills and resolutions.
-She also remains to be the chair of the Senate electoral reforms and people’s participation committee.
+She also remains the chair of the Senate electoral reforms and people’s participation committee.

 “I have authored and sponsored important measures I promised the Filipino electorate to shepherd in the Senate.
 I have an electoral mandate to fulfill and it is my right to attend and participate in the proceedings in the Senate,” De Lima said.